-The required disclosure about factors that significantly affect trends in the money-weighted rate of return is not provided as only five years' rates are available.
+The required disclosure about factors that significantly affect trends in the money-weighted rate of return is not provided as only six years' rates are available.
 As additional years' money-weighted rate of return become available, the System will disclose factors that significantly affect trends in the rate of return.

-For fiscal year 2020, investment return was impacted by the recent spread of COVID-19 which adversely impacted global commercial activity and volatility in the global financial markets.
-The substantial increase of investment return in fiscal year 2021, is primarily attributed to a strong recovery of the global financial market following the initial shock caused by the COVID-19 pandemic in the previous fiscal year.
+For fiscal year 2020, investment return was impacted by the recent spread of COVID-19 which adversely impacted global commercial activity and volatility in the global financial markets The substantial increase of investment return in fiscal year 2021, is primarily attributed to a strong recovery of the global financial market following the initial shock caused by the COVID-19 pandemic in the previous fiscal year.
+In fiscal year 2022, global economy and financial market sharply declined due to economic distress brought by the rapidly increasing inflation.